NorwegianVeterinaryInstitute/BioinfTraining/poppunk.md

 A good practice if you routinely want to run poppunk, is to re-run all the steps in the same folder (easier to keep track) - but this is not compulsory.

-## 2.5 Visualization of the clustering (tree and netwok)
+## 2.5.
+Using the model to generate trees, and cluster outputs, or using the model on a different set of isolates

-For using the same parameters that lead to a good model with `-- use-model`
+NB: you can create a distance database with other isolates and use a predefined model (created on an other dataset)

 ```
 poppunk --use-model --model-dir <fitted-model_directory> \